monogenea/GWAStutorial/README.md

 http://phg.nus.edu.sg/StatGen/public_html/Iomics/downloads/iOmics_data.tar.gz

+###

+INSTRUCTIONS:
+1- Gather all files and scripts in your working directory.
+2- Install all packages listed on top of the scripts.
-Run the scripts in their exact numbered order.
+3- Run the scripts in their exact numbered order.

+###

 This work was largely based on the following publications:
 - https://www.nature.com/articles/s41467-017-00413-x (data source)